Venkatesh123-start/Text-Generation-using-GPT-2-/Text_Generation_Using_GPT-2.md

 * Pre-trained GPT-2 has been trained on general data but might not align with your specific use case (e.g., legal, poetic, or technical writing).
 Fine-tuning adapts it to your dataset.

 **3.What Will the Model Do?**
-* After fine-tuning, the model can take a text prompt and generate new content in the style of your dataset. \n Example:\n i]   Dataset style: Old English literature <br>
+* After fine-tuning, the model can take a text prompt and generate new content in the style of your dataset. <br>
+  Example: <br>
+    i]   Dataset style: Old English literature <br>
-    ii]  Prompt: "Upon the hills, there arose..."\n iii] Output: "...a gentle mist, veiling the valley in a cloak of ethereal splendor."
+    ii]  Prompt: "Upon the hills, there arose..." <br>
+    iii] Output: "...a gentle mist, veiling the valley in a cloak of ethereal splendor."

 **4.Tools We’ll Use:**